fido-alliance/fdo-sim/fsim-repository/fdo.csr.md

 A successful response is conveyed in the fdo.csr.cacerts-res message.
 The format mandatory-to-implement is 'application/pkcs7-mime; smime-type=certs-only' with value 281.
 The optional format is 'application/pkix-cert' with value 287.

+The certificates returned by this request can be used to update trust anchors on the system, so that other CA-based operations (such as TLS connections) can use the updated trust anchors.
+This includes, for example, the WGET FSIM.

 ## fdo.csr.simpleenroll-req and fdo.csr.simpleenroll-res

 A device uses a Simple PKI Request, as specified in CMC (RFC 5272, Section 3.1 (i.e., a PKCS #10 Certification Request [RFC2986]).
 The payload in the fdo.csr.simpleenroll-req message is encoded as a 'application/pkcs10' payload.